Walter Butler Cheadle

 On returning home, with Milton, he co-authored a book on their adventures, The North-West Passage by Land (London, 1865), which described their expedition in considerable detail, which gained a lot of attention.

 He continued his medical studies and received his doctorate in 1865, became assistant at the St Mary's Hospital (London) in 1866 and from 1869 he was, for 23 years, at the Hospital for Sick Children, Great Ormond Street, where he was dean of the medical faculty from 1869 to 1873.
 At the time of his death he was consulting physician at the St. Mary's Hospital.
 He was an ardent advocate of women in the study of medicine.

 Cheadle published the first observation on acute rachitis after J. O. L. Möller, calling the disease infantile scurvy.
 He distinguished scurvy from rickets in 1878.

 Cheadle practised medicine in London and served as dean of St. Mary's Hospital Medical School in the University of London from 1869 to 1873.

 Mount Cheadle, which is located in the Monashee Range of British Columbia, on the east flank of the North Thompson River, 25 km north of Blue River, is named after Cheadle.
-A small sub-urban town of Cheadle, located in Southern Alberta 20 km east of Calgary, was also named after Dr. Cheadle.
+The hamlet of Cheadle, located in Southern Alberta 20 km east of Calgary, was also named after Cheadle.
 The town was named by the Canadian Pacific Railway and established in 1902.